 Please note: Only NEA State Affiliates may apply for these grants.

-While event(s) or activities may occur or launch on or about "NEA's Read Across America Day," Thursday, March 2, 2023, proposals that increase awareness of Read Across America’s year-round focus on the importance, value, and fun of reading and sharing diverse books, are encouraged.
+While event(s) or activities may occur or launch on or about "NEA's Read Across America Day" 2024, proposals that increase awareness of Read Across America’s year-round focus on the importance, value, and fun of reading and sharing diverse books, are strongly encouraged.

 - Provide resources for members and K-12 public school educators to host a diverse book club in their classroom or school challenging members and educators to host at least one book club per county.

-- Events that bring diverse authors and illustrators to schools or to communities for special virtual or in-person visits and provide students with copies of their books.
+- Bring diverse authors and illustrators to schools or to communities for special virtual or in-person visits and provide students with copies of their books.

 Read Across America Resources